a-karagiannis/VLMFoam/README.md

 Due to some particularities in the flow cases I was treating, I have also implemented a couple of custom boundary conditions (BCs), which you can find in the respective folder in the solver.
 Unless you are treating similar flow physics, these boundary conditions are probably irrelevant to your work and you may ignore this section.

 I mentioned earlier that I wrote this solver because I needed to check for condensation inside micronozzles.
 The gaseous flow in these minute devices exhibits (at least) three complications from a modelling perspective:
--> Extremely rapid expansions that cause instabilities in the numerics of "rhoCentralFoam" -> A portion of the flow domain downstream of the nozzle outlet has to be included for the flow solution to be realistic [5].
+l.
+Extremely rapid expansions that cause instabilities in the numerics of "rhoCentralFoam"
+l.
+A portion of the flow domain downstream of the nozzle outlet has to be included for the flow solution to be realistic [5].
 This means that "rhoCentralFoam", an explicit solver, has to compute a flow that goes from subsonic in the nozzle convergent to supersonic in the nozzle divergent and back to subsonic at the far outlet.
 Since the solver has not really been designed for that, it poses problems in the realisticity of the solution and the solution speed.
--> A small degree of rarefaction in the flow, especially near the nozzle exit.
+l.
+A small degree of rarefaction in the flow, especially near the nozzle exit.

 To partially alleviate the first two issues, I implemented a custom "subsonic-supersonic pressure outlet" boundary condition for the pressure.
 This was adapted from the work of Kraposhin [6].
 To partially alleviate the last issue, I coded slip boundary conditions at the walls for the velocity and temperature, after the work of Gokcen [7].